 Under the influence means that one’s mental or physical abilities are so impaired that he or she is no longer able to drive a vehicle with the caution of a sober person, using ordinary care, under similar circumstances.

-The punishments for a DUI include loss of driver's license, over $1,500 in fines, 3 years of probation, a mark on your DMV and criminal records, at least 3 months of classes, and fees for classes.
+The punishments for a DUI include a suspended driver's license, over $1,500 in fines, 3 years of probation, a mark on your DMV and criminal records, at least 3 months of classes, and fees for classes.

 Penalties may also include jail time, continuous alcohol monitoring (SCRAM), installation of an ignition interlock device in your vehicle, impoundment of your vehicle, and community service.
 You will likely be required to abstain from alcohol and to obtain an SR-22 insurance policy.

-The severity of the punishment depends on Blood Alcohol Content % (BAC), prior DUI convictions, whether an accident, injury, or fatality occurred, and whether you ran from the scene of the accident.
+The severity of the punishment depends on the facts of your case, including Blood Alcohol Content % (BAC), prior DUI convictions, whether an accident, injury, or fatality occurred, and whether you left the scene of the accident.